This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Difficulty grasping and holding small objects due to changing muscle tone

-- Involuntary movements may be continuous unless the child is totally relaxed
+- Involuntary movements may be continuous unless the child is relaxed

 - Involuntary movements typically disappear when the child is asleep